Anti-Coolie Act

 On February 19, 1862, the 37th United States Congress passed An Act to Prohibit the "Coolie Trade" by American Citizens in American Vessels.
-The act, which would be called the Anti-Coolie Act of 1862 in short, was passed by the California State Legislature in an attempt to appease rising anger among white laborers about salary competition created by the influx of Chinese immigrants at the height of the California Gold Rush.
+A similar act, which would be called the Anti-Coolie Act of 1862 in short, was passed by the California State Legislature in an attempt to appease rising anger among white laborers about salary competition created by the influx of Chinese immigrants at the height of the California Gold Rush.
 The act sought to protect white laborers by imposing a monthly tax on Chinese immigrants seeking to do business in the state of California.

 Initial frustration with Chinese labor

 Prior to the California gold rush of the 1850s, the Chinese population in the west, described at the time with the derogatory word "coolie", was minimal and tolerated by many Americans who migrated to the west to explore the new frontier.
 However, the California gold rush not only led to a steep increase in the white American population but also in the Chinese through immigration to the West.
 In 1852, California experienced an influx of 20,026 Chinese immigrants as compared to 2,716 just the year before.
 The large of influx of immigrants were met with race riots as white miners became frustrated with the increased competition for business.